SairajNarayankar/flyrank-BE-01/README.md

 gunicorn main:app --workers 4 --worker-class uvicorn.workers.UvicornWorker
 ```

-## 📝 License

-This project is currently unlicensed.
-Consider adding a LICENSE file for clarity.

 ## 🤝 Contributing

 Contributions are welcome!
 Feel free to open issues or submit pull requests to improve the project.

-## 📞 Contact

-For questions or issues, reach out to the repository owner or open a GitHub issue.

 ---